-Honestly, for your first font, it may take a couple tries.
+Honestly, your first font may take a couple of tries.
 While it’s a simple process, you’ll probably learn new and better ways to go about making your own font each time you do it.

 Want to download Morganly?
 Great news, you can!
-Here’s a free download on me.
+Here’s a free download.

 Custom fonts and lettering have been on the rise as the demand for unique brand storytelling pushes our creative ceilings higher and higher.
-I hope this tutorial eases your frustration because you now have the power to bring your custom lettering ideas to live through this process!
+I hope this font-building tutorial eases your frustration because you now have the power to bring your custom lettering ideas to life!

 So how did he turn seven letters from an old logo into full-fledged alphabet characters?
 Well, we (virtually) sat down with Simon to chat about the project details!
 Learn what he had to say here.